C$ 533 Find Cheap Flights from Montreal to Iceland

 • What is the cheapest time of day to fly to Iceland?

-The cheapest time of day to fly to Iceland is generally in the afternoon, when round-trip flights cost C$ 681 on average.
-Morning departures are around 7% cheaper than evening flights, on average.
-The most expensive time of day to fly to Iceland is generally in the evening, which is peak travel time and where the average cost of a ticket is C$ 783.
+The cheapest time of day to fly to Iceland is generally at night, when round-trip flights cost C$ 966 on average.
+The most expensive time of day to fly to Iceland is generally at night, which is peak travel time and where the average cost of a ticket is C$ 966.

 Top tips for finding cheap flights to Iceland